Kevin-Pember/programming_knowledge_base/pages/Kadane's_Algorithm.md

 - #[[Eponymous Algorithms]] #[[Dynamic Programming]]
 - Definition
-	- A dynamic programming algorithm for finding the maximum sub array of a la
+	- A dynamic programming algorithm for finding the maximum sub array of a larger array.
+- Specifi